-Habitat and Distribution: Kinder goats are completely domestic.
-This breed originated in Snohomish, Washington as a cross between Nubian goats and pygmy goats.
+Habitat and Distribution: Kinder goats are completely domesticated and widespread in North America.
+This breed originated in 1986 in Snohomish, Washington as a cross between Nubian goats and pygmy goats.

 Size: 20-28 inches tall at shoulders; 115-170 pounds